-A BBC source has claimed it “will be a very different proposition from the recent BBC Agatha Christie adaptations,” but perhaps its more unusual setting and premise – the story takes place in Ancient Egypt in 2000 BC – has presented difficulties, as the project was announced two years ago but has yet to finalise casting.
+As for the next one, a BBC source has claimed it “will be a very different proposition from the recent BBC Agatha Christie adaptations,” but perhaps its more unusual setting and premise – the story takes place in Ancient Egypt in 2000 BC – has presented difficulties, as the project was announced two years ago but has yet to finalise casting.

-In December 2018, the BBC revealed to RadioTimes.com that Death Comes as the End would its next Agatha Christie adaptation – and that it was originally due to air the following year.
+In December 2018, the BBC revealed to RadioTimes.com that Death Comes as the End would be its next Agatha Christie adaptation – and that it was originally due to air the following year.

-The historical whodunnit is set in Thebes in Ancient Egypt, and sees an Egyptian family rocked when the patriarch, Imhotep, returns with a new concubine, who begins to sow seeds of discord.
+The historical whodunnit is set in Thebes in Ancient Egypt and sees an Egyptian family rocked when the patriarch, Imhotep, returns with a new concubine, who begins to sow seeds of discord.

 What can I watch this Christmas instead?